-In October 2023, the Board was pleased to launch a new Offer for Subscription, alongside Offers by the other Maven managed VCTs.
-Your Company has a target raise of £5 million, with the ability to utilise an over-allotment facility of up to a further £2.5 million, and as at the date of this Annual Report, £3.11 million has been raised.
-The Directors would like to remind Shareholders that the Offers close to new applications on 5 April 2024 for the 2023/24 tax year and on 26 April 2024 for the 2024/25 tax year, unless fully subscribed ahead of these dates.
-Information about the Offers, including the Securities Note and Application Form, can be found at: mavencp.com/vctoffer.
-With respect to the current Offer and future fund raisings, the Board and the Manager welcomed the announcement by the UK Government in November 2023 that tax relief for the VCT and EIS schemes will continue until 2035.
-The news that the "sunset clause" will be extended provides greater clarity to Shareholders and, importantly, reassures ambitious and entrepreneurial smaller UK companies that access to VCT growth capital will be available for the foreseeable future.
+Consistent with your Company's long term growth objective, and with the "sunset clause" for VCT and EIS schemes now extended until 2035, in late September 2024 the Board was pleased to launch a new Offer for Subscription, alongside Offers by the other Maven managed VCTs.
+Your Company has a target raise of £10 million, including an over-allotment facility of up £5 million and, as at the date of this Annual Report, £6.5 million has been raised.
+The Offers close to new applications on 4 April 2025 for the 2024/25 tax year and 25 April 2025 for the 2025/26 tax year, unless fully subscribed ahead of these dates.
+Further information about the Maven VCT Offers, including the Prospectus and Application Form, can be found at: mavencp.com/vctoffer.